 How do I fix threats?

 When a threat is detected, we offer a one-click fix for most problems.
-In some cases that is not available, and you will be directed to our support team who can help you out from there!
+In some cases that is not available, in which case we suggest following this guide to cleaning a hacked site.

 Examples of threats